C0st1/Subtitles-Addon/README.md

 ### Subtitle Providers
 - **OpenSubtitles** — largest subtitle database, requires free API key
 - **SubDL** — fast-growing community, requires free API key
-- **SubSource** — good for less common languages, optional API key
+- **SubSource** — updated to v1 API with IMDB-based search, requires API key
-- **Addic7ed** — TV-focused provider (planned)
+- **Addic7ed** — TV-focused provider, requires username & password

 ### Machine Translation Fallback
-When no subtitles are found for your requested language, the addon automatically fetches the most downloaded English subtitle and translates it on-the-fly using Google Translate (free, no API key needed).
+When no subtitles are found for your requested language, the addon automatically fetches the most downloaded English subtitle from OpenSubtitles and translates it on-the-fly using Google Translate (free, no API key needed).
 Alternative backends available: DeepL, LibreTranslate (self-hosted).

 ### Configuration Persistence
 Every installation gets a unique URL encoded with its config — API keys, language preferences, and toggle settings are all baked into the install link.
 The addon remembers your setup with no account needed.

 ### Quality & Matching
-- **Download-based ranking** — MT source subtitles are selected by popularity, not random order
+- **Download-based ranking** — MT source subtitles are selected by popularity from OpenSubtitles
 - **Release name matching** — boosts subtitles that match your video filename
 - **HI/SDH filtering** — optionally exclude hearing-impaired subtitles
 - **Provider priority** — choose the order providers are queried and results displayed